damooooooooooh/ring-adapter/README.md

 # ring-adapter

-Ring device adapter for Mozilla WebThings Gateway
+Ring device adapter for Mozilla WebThings Gateway.

 # Supported Devices

-hopefully camera's and chimes!
+currently camera's and stickup cams.

+# limitations

+currently only motion and dings (doorbell rings) are supported, no video or static images are available.